Jurisense, Prepare to Win

 The mock trial fact patterns and workbooks can also be customized for groups, such as consumer attorneys, bar associations and law schools.
 We will travel to your location and apply for MCLE credits in any state.
 Email or call Tammy at (800) 891-6592 to discuss your ideas.

-Free, Monthly Streaming CLE Webcasts - Coming Soon!
+Free Streaming CLE Webcasts

-Topics will include:
+Topics include:

 • Jury Selection